Saad1929/profitability-graph-analyser/README.md

 ## ✏️Design
 ### Back-End Technology Stack
 - As a **back-end project**, **Python3** was employed to develop **profitability graphs** using the **matplotlib package** which enables users to **conveniently monitor and track the performance of products**, identifying both **successful and underperforming items**.
-- Upon turing database information into a CSV file